eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 A _quantum advantage_ refers to some applications where a quantum computer performs some computation that a classical computer currently cannot perform.
-Previously known as _quantum supremacy_, it has now been renamed after an internal discussion within the community about its political correctness.
+Previously known as _quantum supremacy_, it has now been renamed after an internal discussion within the community about its political correctness[^supremacydiscussion].
-See e.g. one of the most heated [discussions](https://scirate.com/arxiv/1705.06768) I've seen on Scirate, which also touches on the Latin origin of the term _ancilla_ ("housemaid", colloquially: helper qubit).
-While almost certainly an internet troll, _ancilla the supremacist_ has become somewhat of a joke in my environment, so I guess it has served its purpose.

 So far we actually do not know unconditionally if quantum computing is actually more powerful than classical (i.e. $BQP \not\subseteq BPP$).
 But through the problems of Boson Sampling[^boson1] and Instantaneous Quantum Polynomial-time (IQP) circuits[^iqp1] we do know that the polynomial hierarchy ($PH$) must collapse if classical computers can solve them efficiently.

-(Simulation and visitor (Hakop)
+[^supremacydiscussion]: See e.g. one of the most heated [discussions](https://scirate.com/arxiv/1705.06768) I've seen on Scirate, which also touches on the Latin origin of the term _ancilla_ ("housemaid", colloquially: helper qubit).
+While almost certainly an internet troll, _ancilla the supremacist_ has become somewhat of a joke in my environment, so I guess it has served its purpose.

 ## Simulating Quantum Processes
 One side of the discussion is determining which quantum processes can be efficiently simulated by a classical computer.
-We recently had Hakop Pashayan vist QuICS, who revealed to us some of the intricacies involved in this process.
+We recently had Hakop Pashayan vist QuICS, who revealed to us some of the intricacies involved in this line of research.
 In their paper Hakop et al. explain the concept of ε-simulation[^hakop1].
 For any quantum circuit $\mathcal C$ there exists some probability distribution $\mathcal P_\mathcal C$ over the outcomes $X=(X_1, X_2, …, X_k)$, which is just a classical random variable.